Global Reporting Centre

 The Global Reporting Centre (GRC) is an independent news organization focused on innovating global journalism, based out of the University of British Columbia in Vancouver, British Columbia, Canada.
 Its model works by pairing scholars, leading journalists and news organizations to cover neglected stories around the world.

-Founded by Peter W. Klein, it grew from the International Reporting Program based at the University of British Columbia Graduate School of Journalism.
+Founded by Peter W. Klein, it grew from the International Reporting Program (now called the Global Reporting Program) based at the University of British Columbia Graduate School of Journalism, Writing, and Media.

 Projects

-Currently, the Global Reporting Centre has 18 ongoing news projects.
-One of them is shortlisted for a $2.5 million grant that would enable the nonprofit to cover supply chains around the world, in partnership with news organizations such as The New York Times.
-The organization has also partnered with the Center for Investigative Reporting to look at a digital dumping ground, in China.
-Most recently, the Global Reporting Centre received funding from the Aga Khan Foundation to profile the efforts to wipe out Rh Disease and explore it as a public health issue.
+In 2018, the Global Reporting Centre received a $2.5 million grant from the Social Sciences and Humanities Research Council of Canada for ‘Hidden Costs of Global Supply Chains,’ a multi-year project bringing together researchers, journalists, students, and media broadcasters to investigate “corruption, labour abuses and environmental impact hidden within global supply chains.”
+The organization has also partnered with the Center for Investigative Reporting to report on a digital dumping ground in China.
+In 2016, the Global Reporting Centre received funding from the Aga Khan Foundation to profile efforts to wipe out Rh Disease and explore it as a public health issue.
+The resulting story by Jennifer Yang was published in the Toronto Star.